France says election underway in Syria 'sham' by 'oppressive regime'

-PARIS Syria's parliamentary elections on Wednesday are a "sham" organized by "an oppressive regime," France's foreign ministry said, adding that viable elections could only take place after a political transition and new constitution.
+PARIS Syria's parliamentary elections on Wednesday are a "sham" organised by "an oppressive regime," France's foreign ministry said, adding that viable elections could only take place after a political transition and new constitution.

 Nadal said only elections as part of a U.N. resolution that paves the way for a transition in the country would be valid.